sloria/www/content/2013-08-26-how-to-build-a-text-classification-system-with-python-and-textblob.md

 tags: python, textblob
 slug: how-to-build-a-text-classification-system-with-python-and-textblob

+*Edit October 26, 2014*: Update imports for TextBlob>=0.8.0.
+Thanks Justyna Chromik for pointing this out.

-*Edit February 22, 2014*: Update command to donwnload corpora.
+*Edit February 22, 2014*: Update command to download corpora.
 Thanks `Jason` for pointing this out.

 Yesterday, [TextBlob 0.6.0][TextBlob] was released ([changelog][]), which introduces Naive Bayes classification.
 This tutorial shows how to use TextBlob to create your own text classification systems.

-The tutorial assumes that you have TextBlob >= 0.6.0 and nltk >= 2.0 installed.
+The tutorial assumes that you have <strike>TextBlob >= 0.6.0 and nltk >= 2.0</strike> TextBlob >= 8.0 installed.
 If you don't yet have TextBlob or need to upgrade, run:

 ```bash
 $ pip install -U textblob nltk